capri-docking/capri-docking.github.io/events/index.md

 ## AirBnB

 Airbnb is a trusted community marketplace for people to list, discover, and book unique accommodation around the world.
 Visit http://www.airbnb.com for more information.

+## CAPRI Workshop

+We are looking to organize a Hands-on Workshop to take place from Monday, 1st April 2019 to Tuesday, 2nd April 2019.
+More information to follow soon.